 - The Chester County Health Department provides food service guidelines.
-These allow the Sponsor to plan food handling, preparation and distribution in the most responsible and appropriate manner.
+These allow the Applicant to plan food handling, preparation and distribution in the most responsible and appropriate manner.
 Sponsor shall be required to comply with all Health Department guidelines.
 Chester County Health Department can be reached at 610-344-6225.

 - The Health Department may require permits if food or beverages are to be sold or given away during the event.
-Sponsor must obtain all required permits and to have them available on site during the event.
+Applicant must obtain all required permits and to have them available on site during the event.

 - Glass containers are prohibited.